Welcome to Holy Name of Mary’s Eco-Schools Page

-We are excited to share with you what we have been doing this year.
+We are excited to show you what we have been up to this year!

 During September, we began excitedly our recycling and composting program again.
 Mr. Brennan raised our garden beds and made a section of the garden accessible, by making it taller.